AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 * Did a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s, where we deveolped a practice web search engine; And,
 * Collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.

-I'm originally from Tehran, Iran, where I got my bachelor's degree in CS at Sharif University of Technology.
+I'm originally from Tehran, Iran, where I got my bachelor's degree in CS from Sharif University of Technology.

 # Interests: